 2. Scientific Research

 In scientific research, precise temperature measurements are essential for experiments and data collection.
-A thermometer with liquid in a glass is often used in labs due to its high accuracy, especially for temperature-dependent reactions or processes.
+A thermometer with a liquid-filled glass bulb is often used in labs due to its high accuracy, especially for temperature-dependent reactions or processes.

 3. Industrial Use